Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/TROUBLESHOOTING.md

 ### Limit Issues

 The error thrown by the App Configuration client library includes a detailed response error object that provides specific useful insights into what went wrong and includes corrective actions to fix common issues.
-A common error encountered is HTTP status code 429 for exceeding the limit.
+Refer to [the limits on the number of requests made to App Configuration](https://learn.microsoft.com/azure/azure-app-configuration/faq#are-there-any-limits-on-the-number-of-requests-made-to-app-configuration).
+A common error encountered is [HTTP status code 429](https://learn.microsoft.com/azure/azure-app-configuration/rest-api-throttling) for exceeding the limit.
 Refer to the body of the 429 response for the specific reason why the request failed.
 The failures often happen under these circumstances:

 * Exceeding the daily request limit for a store in the Free tier.
 * Exceeding the hourly request limit for a store in the standard tier.